Become a Certified Phlebotomist

-The objective of the phlebotomy program at MTI is to train students for phlebotomy careers in Sacramento or many other places around the country.
-Phlebotomy courses are designed to teach clinical lab work, terminology and anatomy as it pertains to phlebotomy.
+The objective of the Phlebotomy program at MTI is to train students for phlebotomy careers in medical labs around the country.
+MTI College’s phlebotomy courses are designed to teach clinical lab work, terminology and anatomy as it pertains to phlebotomy.
 Students completing the course will also understand all of the procedures and protocols of working in a medical laboratory.

-California state law requires that all phlebotomy program students complete a 40-hour laboratory externship along with the classroom courses.
+California state law requires that all students enrolled in the phlebotomist program complete a 40-hour laboratory externship along with the classroom courses.
 This externship is unpaid, but is at no additional cost.
-The externship program is coordinated by MTI College with area medical laboratories, clinics or hospitals.
+The externship program is coordinated by MTI College with Sacramento area medical laboratories, clinics or hospitals.
 This additional training ensures that students understand the practical implications of their coursework.